 2. We store our spare wraps in the cutlery drawer where it is cool and dry, this way they are always ready for action, the small ones are particularly useful for wrapping up fruit and kids snacks to take out and about.

-3. If you are that way inclined (I’m not organised enough – and find they are fine without), you can sterilise your wraps by placing them individually on a piece of greaseproof paper on a baking tray, then simply place in the oven on a medium heat for around 1 minute, remove from the oven and ‘waft’ until they are dry!
+3. If you are that way inclined (I’m not often organised enough – and find that they are fine without), you can sterilise your wraps by placing them individually on a piece of greaseproof paper on a baking tray, then simply place in the oven on a medium heat for around 1 minute, remove from the oven and ‘waft’ until they are dry!
 For the purposes of keeping your wraps nice and cling-y, we suggest you only do this from time to time.
+Find my video blog with instructions for how to do this here.

 With good care, your beeswax wraps should last for a year or longer.
 Once they have no life left in them, simply add them to your compost bin.
 There’s not much more to say, apart from the fact that it is safe to say your fridge will look a whole lot brighter when you open it up too.